IT20207854/Sales-Insights-Data-Analysis/README.md

 # Data Source
 The company's MySQL database, which houses data on transactions, customers, products, and markets.

-# Steps Followed
+# Steps Followed:
-#Data Cleaning
+1. Data Cleaning
-Remove rows containing transactions done out of India.
+>> Exclude rows with transactions conducted outside of India.
+>> Eliminate any duplicate entries.

+2. Transformations
+>> Introduce a new column for normalized sales amounts, converting all amounts to Indian Rupees.
+>> Establish measures for the Sum of Sales Amount and Sum of Sales Quantity.

+# Dashboard Creation: Power BI
 ![image](https://github.com/IT20207854/Sales-Insights-Data-Analysis/assets/88416116/9a08bea7-7be3-46a2-8b7b-c49638c9f5de)